"Dr. Dorian, do you not realize you are nothing more than a large pair of scrubs to me?"

 Chekhov's Gun: In "My Last Words", JD and Turk buy a beer for a dying patient, but since the clerk made a sarcastic comment about buying a single beer, JD also buys a flare gun.
 After George passes away, Turks toasts him with a beer and JD fires the flare gun in commemoration.

 Chess with Death: J.D. plays Connect Four with Death in an Imagine Spot, and Death wins on the diagonal, prompting J.D. to say "Very sneaky, Death!"

-The same quote easily be applied to Julie Keaton, yet another Jordan-lite character in a romance with Dr Cox who was also insufferably Sue-ish and apparently was only added as a recurring character due to Executive Meddling.
+Julie Keaton, yet another Jordan-lite character in a romance with Dr Cox who was also insufferably Sue-ish and apparently was only added as a recurring character due to Executive Meddling.
 There is starting to be a clear trend here.

 Doug also hasn't been seen towards partway through the eighth season, being last seen in "My Soul on Fire" being locked into a morgue drawer.
 He was notably absent from the "finale" despite his supporting role.

 Doug is replaced by Jimmy the hands-y intern, in what is ultimately Doug's final mention in the episode "My Chief Concern", because the Janitor didn't like the way Doug said "here".
 (As in, he wasn't there to say it.)